 “I remember.”
 She promised.

-And it was perfect.
+In respect, they wore sunglasses throughout the funeral of the day, and it was perfect.
 Nothing could ever beat that feeling, they thought.

-Halfway through the fall, when I remembered the time I went to see a fortune teller to get a glimpse of the future through a crystal ball.
+Halfway through the fall when I remembered the time I went to see a fortune teller to get a glimpse of the future through a crystal ball.
 A failed attempt, as my stars ridiculed me when I saw only death.
 I think somehow I understand why, and so I decided to stay awake for as long as I could, to never close these wandering eyes.

 And everything around me started to move, took pace and eventually carried on.
 I envy the bees that swoon over and courted each daffodil and sunflower.
 The stillness of the earth was so reassuring, I feared the sudden jolt of the quake.